 “Your wealth and your children are but a trial, and Allah has with Him a great reward.”
 (At Taghabun: 15)

-We see them as part of our reputation and believe, depending upon what they do and how they behave, others will see us as good or bad.
+We see them as part of our reputation and believe that depending upon what they do and how they behave, others will see us as good or bad.

-Which reminds us that we may parent our children but Allah has granted our children to us to teach us something we would otherwise not be able to learn.
+Which reminds us that we may parent our children, but Allah has granted our children to us to teach us something we would otherwise not be able to learn.

 2 – We Assume We Know Them

 Take the time to get to know them.
 Spend time with them.
 Play with them.
 Have conversations with them.
 As they grow, let them take on responsibilities appropriate to their age.

 3 – We Try To Make Them What We Want Them To Be

 Or we try to live through them because we feel unfulfilled in some way or other and we have regrets at perhaps not achieving what we think we were capable of.

-In the absence of reflection, history often repeats itself…Research has clearly demonstrated that our children’s attachment to us will be influenced by what happened to us when we were young if we do not come to process and understand those experiences.”Dan Siegel
+In the absence of reflection, history often repeats itself.
+Research has clearly demonstrated that our children’s attachment to us will be influenced by what happened to us when we were young if we do not come to process and understand those experiences.Dan Siegel

-And they are here to help us recognise what we contain within ourselves so that we may address it and harness it.
-We need to heal and they need to grow.
+And they are here to help us recognize what we contain within ourselves so that we may address it and harness it.
+We need to heal, and they need to grow.

 “It’s one thing to support your kid, but if you have an interest in what your child is doing, it makes it a whole lot easier.”

 We cannot make people into who they are not.
-And accepting our child for who they are makes life so much easier.
+And accepting our children for who they are makes life so much easier.